 We’ve collected some key facts about the different types of pipe to help you learn more about what makes up the plumbing in many different houses and commercial buildings across America.
-If you need plumbing help or any other type of home services, contact the team at Clover Services.
+If you need plumbing help or any other type of home services, contact the team at Clover Contracting.

 Now one of the most common plumbing pipe types used in plumbing today, copper can be found making up many of a home’s water supply lines.

 Though initially one of the more traditional options, the metal pipes have also become far more popular, especially when you take into consideration the different kinds of copper piping available.
 Depending on the need, you can get rigid copper pipes or more flexible options.
 This essentially can allow an entire water supply system to be made of copper, bends and all.

 Though copper piping has slowly become costlier, they do also have quite a great number of benefits as well.
 Copper pipes have been known to be able to last a long time, reaching at least 50 years before they need to be replaced.
 And when it is time to get rid of the pipes, the durable material can also be recycled easily.

 Copper pipes are also incredibly safe for households with kids, since the metal won’t contaminate the water and the fact that bacteria cannot thrive in the pipes.

 Sometimes referred to as polyvinyl chloride, PVC pipes are the most well known pipe types when it comes to plumbing.
 Made from a combination of plastic and vinyl, as the name might suggest, the pipes are far more rigid, allowing it to be used to move high pressure water around easily.
 PVC pipes are most commonly used houses’ main water supply lines and can be used to supply drinkable water as well.